 Oliver: Sarah Lance dies after her cheats on her sister with her, Helena Bertinelli starts killing everyone who gets in the way of her killing her father until Oliver tries to put an arrow in her, McKenna Hall gets shot by Helena and has to move to Coast City to get the physical therapy she needs and Shado is shot in the head due to a Sadistic Choice.
 Though, subverted (so far) with Sarah, who's revealed to be alive.

 Laurel: Oliver gets stranded on an island for five years and Tommy is killed saving her life.
+In season two she starts dating Sebastian Blood who turns out to be the villain Brother Blood.
+The Ravager kills him in the season finale.

 Being 5000 years old, Methos on Highlander is the king of this trope.
 Aside from Cassandra, who was more a slave, he had 60 wives through the years.
 The other immortals fall into it too (see Film)